ortzinator/Classie/readme.md

     $ composer install --dev
     $ php artisan classie:install

-An admin user is seeded at the moment so there is no need to create one unless you want to.
+An admin user is seeded so there is no need to create one unless you want to. `admin@admin.com:admin`

+An alias is created that allows you to use `art` in place of `php artisan`

 ### License